Five Epic Hiking Vacations of 2020

 4. Lost Coast Trek, California

 This remote 25-mile trail follows the stretch of California coastline that is so rugged that it is only accessible to hikers.
 One of the last remaining sections of undeveloped shore on the West Coast, the Lost Coast Trail is a gem of preserved wilderness.
-The King Range, looming tall as a guardian over the Pacific Ocean, hosts an abundance of plant and animals species.
+The King Range, looming tall as a guardian over the Pacific Ocean, hosts an abundance of plant and animal species.
 Hikers might catch sight of forest creatures such a deer or bears, marine life such as seals or whales, and intertidal species such as sea stars and urchin.
 Here on the Lost Coast, the solitude of this unmarked landscape captivates you, and the sound of crashing waves lulls you to sleep.

 After spending the evening camping and exploring near Clear Lake the previous day, set off towards the Hidden Valley Trailhead.
 This trailhead sits in the King Range National Conservation Area, and the half-day hike up to Chemise Mountain makes a great addition to a Lost Coast trek.
 Keep an eye out for Roosevelt elk as you travel through an idyllic meadow.
 A five-mile roundtrip hike takes you to the summit of Chemise Mountain where you have panoramic views of the Pacific coastline below you.
 This birdseye view gives you a unique perspective on the terrain you will be crossing.
 After you descend back to the car, drive to the Shelter Cove Trailhead where you will take a shuttle to the Mattole Trailhead, the northernmost point of the Lost Coast trail.